 Hebrews 6:1-3

-“Consequently, let us move beyond the elementary doctrines of Christianity and advance toward spiritual maturity, not continually re-laying foundational truths, including turning away from lifeless formalities, such as faith toward God, ceremonial washings, laying on of hands, and resurrection from the dead and eternal punishment.
-With God’s permission, we will now proceed toward advanced teachings.” (paraphrased)
+“Consequently, let us move beyond the elementary doctrines of Christianity and advance toward spiritual maturity.
+We need not continually teach basic truths, such as repentance, faith toward God, ceremonial washings, laying on of hands, resurrection from the dead, and eternal punishment.
+With God’s permission, we will now proceed toward more advanced teachings.” (paraphrased)

 The effectiveness of any teacher depends upon the receptivity of the pupils.
 Although the writer has just rebuked his readers for their immaturity, expressing regret they were still being nurtured by spiritual milk, he now encourages them to feed on doctrinal meat.
 Effective parenting demands children do not remain infants.
-His readers must develop an appetite for more nourishing instruction and he declares his readiness to assist them with advanced teachings.
+He declares his readiness to help his readers develop an appetite for more nourishing instruction.
 He describes what they must turn from and then turn toward.
-They must move beyond Judaism’s elementary messianic teachings in order to pursue the revelatory teachings of the Melchizedekian priesthood.
+They need to move beyond Judaism’s elementary messianic teachings in order to pursue the revelatory teachings of the Melchizedekian priesthood.
 All of the types and shadows of the Hebraic economy culminate into one definitive truth: the new covenant is superior and supplants the old.

 v.
 1

-His readers must “leave” foundational doctrines in the sense a builder “leaves” a foundation and builds upon it.
+The readers must “leave” foundational doctrines in the sense a builder “leaves” a foundation in order to build upon it.
 No building can be completed by lingering near its footings.
 The foundation becomes less prominent as the building is constructed and ready for use.
 Likewise, the rudimentary doctrines of Judaism must necessarily fade into obscurity as Christian doctrines are revealed and assimilated.
-They must not discard basic truths, but advance beyond them.
-Likewise, Believers cannot mature by ruminating on early Christian instruction.
-The writer feels no need to reiterate such teachings, for the law served only as a schoolmaster in order to bring us to Christ (Gal.
+Believers should not discard basic truths, but advance beyond them.
+We cannot mature by ruminating on early Christian instruction.
+The writer feels no need to reiterate such teachings, for the law served only as “a schoolmaster in order to bring us to Christ” (Gal.
 3:24).

 Primal doctrines are the beginning of the didactic structure upon which zealous Believers build (I Cor.
 3:11).
 They are called “doctrines of Christ” because they contain teachings which have evolved from Judaism, the foundation upon which Christianity was built.
-They are encouraged to leave dead ceremonialism, not the basic tenants of Christianity.
-Because the writer’s purpose is to wean his Jewish readers away from ritualism, it would be counterproductive to instruct them to “leave” or depart from Christian doctrines.
-They are not to dismiss these foundational principles as irrelevant, but preserve them while advancing toward greater spiritual concepts (I Cor.
+The Jews are encouraged to leave dead ceremonialism, not the basic tenants of Christianity.
+The writer’s purpose is to wean his readers away from ritualism.
+He is not instructing them to discard Christian doctrines.
+They are not to dismiss these principles as irrelevant, but preserve them while advancing toward greater spiritual concepts (I Cor.
 3:10).
 “Leave” (aphiemi) means to detach oneself from something.
-He instructs them to move past rudimentary discussions and learn things that help develop spiritual maturity.
+He instructs them to move past rudimentary discussions and learn things that will help them to mature spiritually.

-The emphatic phrase “let us go on” shows the writer’s pro-active determination to advance alongside them.
-“Perfection” (teleios) is found a dozen times in this epistle and means to complete, mature or equip.
+The emphatic phrase “let us go on” shows the writer’s determination to advance alongside them.
+“Perfection” (teleios) is found a dozen times in this epistle and means to complete, mature, or equip.
 But maturity is only possible as they set aside the teachings of the old covenant and embrace those of the new covenant.
 The phrase, “Go on” means to be borne along to a destination, like a ship under sail.
-They had lingered in the harbor long enough and must now release from the foundational shoreline, venturing into the waters of deeper truth.
+They had lingered in the harbor long enough: now it is time to venture into the waters of deeper truth.

 A superficial glance might suggest the six fundamental truths he now lists are Christian doctrines.
 However, closer scrutiny reveals they are actually basic tenants of Judaism.